-The Addiction Crisis
+The Addiction and Overdose Crisis

-The nation's addiction epidemic continues to escalate on multiple fronts, affecting tens of thousands of individuals and families with loss and grief, as well as posing difficult challenges to public health and the U.S. healthcare system.
-The Centers for Disease Control and Prevention predicts that more than 112,127 Americans will have died from an overdose in the 12-month period ending in August 2023.
+The nation's addiction and overdose crises continue to escalate on multiple fronts, affecting tens of thousands of individuals and families with loss and grief, as well as posing difficult challenges to public health and the U.S. healthcare system.
+In 2023, 48.5 million people aged 12 or older - 17.1% of this age group - are estimated to have had a SUD in the past year.1 Among this population, 85.4% did not receive treatment in the past year.
+Further, the Centers for Disease Control and Prevention predicts that more than 96,000 people in the U.S. will have died from an overdose in the 12-month period ending in June 2024.2

-Overdose deaths involving fentanyl and stimulants grew 60-fold between 2010 and 2021.
-In addition, there is a growing cohort of individuals who are overdosing on stimulants alone, without the concurrent use of opioids.
+Overdose deaths involving fentanyl and stimulants grew 60-fold between 2010 and 2021.3 In addition, there is a growing cohort of individuals who are overdosing on stimulants alone, without the concurrent use of opioids.

-Equally important for policymakers to address is the more pervasive but under-acknowledged problem of the number of deaths from excessive alcohol use that is responsible for more than 140,000 deaths per year.3
+Equally important for policymakers to address is the more pervasive but under-acknowledged problem of the number of deaths from excessive alcohol use that is responsible for about 178,000 deaths per year.4

-Consequently, America's addiction epidemic reflects the growing use of synthetic opioids, the lethality of fentanyl analogues, and the concurrent use of cocaine, methamphetamine, other illicit drugs, and alcohol.
+Consequently, America's addiction crisis reflects the lethality of synthetic opioids such as fentanyl, as well as the use of cocaine, methamphetamine, other drugs, and alcohol.